-Connecting additional loudspeakers of higher impedance
+Connecting loudspeakers of higher impedance

-If loudspeakers of a higher impedance are connected (refer to figure 24), a number of speakers can be connected parallel to the internal loudspeakers.
+If loudspeakers of a higher impedance are connected (refer to figure 24), a number of speakers can be connected parallelly.
 In that case, a loudspeaker of a higher impedance would naturally be lower in volume.